haifenghuang/magpie/README.md

 }
 ```

-For more detailed examples, please see `goObj.my`.
+For more detailed examples, please see `goObj.mp`.

 ## Standard module introduction